kerrj/yoloparser/README.md

 </p>

 ### Cons
 * Currently, processing each frame takes about 700ms, which is pretty slow for vision processing.
-That said, Google has announced Tensorflow Lite coming in the next few months, which will tremendously increase the speed of processing by supporting phones' GPUs.
+That said, Google has *announced Tensorflow Lite coming in the next few months*, which will tremendously increase the speed of processing by supporting phones' GPUs.
 * Requires large amounts of data to train detection of new objects (code for the website is intended to help teams with this).